aveq-research/videoparser-ng/README.md

 We strive to keep the project up to date with the latest ffmpeg version.
 The actual ffmpeg changes are published in [this `ffmpeg` fork](https://github.com/aveq-research/ffmpeg/tree/videoparser) in the `videoparser` branch.

+For AV1 support, libaom is also vendored as a submodule.
+The code is mirrored at [this `libaom` fork](https://github.com/aveq-research/libaom).

 ## History and Goals

 The project is using previous work from the [`bitstream_mode3_videoparser`](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser) project, but written from the ground up to be faster.